bwhi491/BarryWhiteheadCybersecurity/README.md

 # Barry Whitehead Cybersecurity Web Server

-This project is a simple, multi-page business website for a fictional AI security consultancy, "CyberShield AI," built using the Flask web framework.
+This project is a simple, multi-page business website for a fictional AI security consultancy, "Barry Whitehead Cybersecurity," built using the Flask web framework.
 It is designed to run on a Raspberry Pi 5.

 ## Getting Started